Skip to main content

 The legality of a wellness incentive is not solely a matter of its financial value.
 Federal regulations mandate that any health-contingent wellness program must be “reasonably designed to promote health or prevent disease.”
 This is a critical check on programs that might otherwise exist simply to identify high-cost individuals.

-A program meets this standard if it has a reasonable chance of improving health, is not overly burdensome, and provides a for individuals for whom it is medically inadvisable to attempt the specified health goal.
+A program meets this standard if it has a reasonable chance of improving health, is not overly burdensome, and provides a reasonable alternative for individuals for whom it is medically inadvisable to attempt the specified health goal.

 Consider a program that offers a reward for achieving a certain BMI.
 If an employee has a medical condition that makes achieving this target dangerous or impossible, the employer must provide a reasonable alternative standard.
 This could be attending educational sessions with a nutritionist or following a physician-recommended exercise plan.
 The availability of this alternative is paramount; without it, the program would be considered discriminatory.
 The employer must also provide notice that such alternatives are available.